-Item Issued on: offering in 2021 March 30, 2022 2nd private offering in 2021 Issued on: March 30, 2022 1st private offering in 2 021: Target of private offering Qualifications Quantity Relationship with the Company Participat tion in the Company's operations Information of Taiwan Cement Corporation In compliance with Subparagraph 2, Paragraph 1, Article 43-6 of the Securities and Exchange Act 18,760,000 shares None It is estin nated to secure one seat of director at the annual shareholders' meeting subscribers 2nd private offering in 2 2021: Target of private offering Qualifications Quantity Relationship with the Company Participat tion in the Company's operations Taiwan Cement Corporation In compliance with Subparagraph 2, Paragraph 1, Article 43-6 of the Securities and Exchange Act 18,760,000 shares None It is estin nated to secure one seat of director at the annual shareholders' meeting Actual subscription (or conversion) price NT\$40.26 Differences between the actual subscription (or conversion) price and the reference price The actual subscription price is NT\$40.26, which is 90% of the reference price of NT\$44.73, in compliance with the resolution of no less than eighty-five percent (85%) of the reference price made at the 1st extraordinary shareholders' meeting in 2021.
+Item Issued on: offering in 2021 March 30, 2022 2nd private offering in 2021 Issued on: March 30, 2022 1st private offering in 20 021: Target of private offering Qualifications Quantity Relationship with the Company Participat ion in the Company's operations Information of Taiwan Cement Corporation In compliance with Subparagraph 2, Paragraph 1, Article 18,760,000 shares None It is estimated to secure one seat of nated to secure one seat of director at the annual shareholders' meeting subscribers 2nd private offering in 2 2021: Target of private offering Qualifications Quantity Relationship with the Company Participat ion in the Company's operations Taiwan Cement Paragraph Corporation 43-6 of the Securities a Exchange A 18,760,000 shares None It is estim nated to secure one seat of director at the annual shareholders' meeting Actual subscription (or conversion) price NT\$40.26 Differences between the actual subscription (or conversion) price and the reference price reference price made at The actual subscription price is NT\$40.26, which is 90% of the reference price of NT\$44.73, in compliance with the resolution of no less than eighty-five percent (85%) of the reference price made at the 1st extraordinary shareholders' meeting in 2021.
 Effects of the private offering on shareholders' interests It is expected that the execution of the plan has healthy financial structures and benefits of improving our operational efficacy, offering positive benefits for shareholders' interests.
 Utilization of funds from the private offering and the execution progress of the plan Funds from the private offering were used in supplementing the working capital, repayment of bank borrowings, or other capital requirements to improve the financial structure or conform to the long-term development of the Company, and fully utilized according to the plan in Q1 2022.
-Exhibition of the private offering's benefits Allow the diverse and flexible fund-raising channels and strengthen the Company's financial structure to expand the future business scale of the Company and improve the long-term competitive strength of the Company and shareholders' interests.
+Exhibition of the private offering's benefits Allow the diverse and fl long-term competitive s ancial struc ture to expand the future business scale of the Company and improve the